Unreal C++ speedrun

 Your actual build files are the Target.cs and Build.cs files you get when you create any starter C++ project template or add a C++ class to a BP-only project.
 Here’s the official documentation on them.

 Target.cs files govern building your entire project.
-Targets are things such as editor, standalone, dedicated server.
+Targets are things such as editor, standalone, or dedicated server.
 These get mixed with the familiar “debug” and “release” configurations (but more nuanced in Unreal) to form your overall list of project configurations.
 See the documentation here.

 Build.cs files govern an individual module (.dll or static lib, C++20 modules